 Final takeaway

-RC helicopter comes down to how and where you plan to fly.
+Choosing between a micro RC helicopter and a small RC helicopter comes down to how and where you plan to fly.
 Start with the size that fits your space and skill level.

 When the helicopter size matches your space and conditions, beginners learn faster, crash less, and enjoy the hobby longer.